unkaktus/rose/README.md

 ![The rose](rose.png)

+> And a rose is still, and always will be, a rose \
+> Doo doo doo doo doo doo mmm \
+> Dooby dooby doo doo doo doo \
+> Doo doo doo doo doo doo mmm
+>
+> _A Rose is Still a Rose_, Aretha Franklin

 ### Architecture
 - ParaView plugins to load waveform and horizon data
 - ParaView server packaged into a container together with the plugins and their dependencies